Moddable-OpenSource/moddable/documentation/tools/tools.md

 ```

 ### Saved state
 xsdb automatically saves certain configuration settings and restores them on the next session.
 The state is saved in the project directory in a hidden `.xsdb` file.
-The state is per-session so each project has its own sesssion state.
-The state includes breakpoints, output (text or JSON), when to break on exceptions, whether ot break on start-up, and some other more obscure settings.
+The state is per-session so each project has its own session state.
+The state includes breakpoints, output (text or JSON), when to break on exceptions, whether to break on start-up, and some other more obscure settings.

 ### xsdb commands
 The built-in help provides a complete list of available xsdb commands.
 The commands are divided into control flow, breakpoints, inspection, navigation, settings, and control.